 There are numerous muscle groups in the chest and rib cage areas—including the diaphragm, which contracts, moves, and relaxes—that allow us to breathe (their combination of actions allow us to draw air in and force air out of the lungs).
 Stress hormones cause muscles to tighten, including these muscle groups, which can make breathing more difficult.
 For example, many people say that it feels like they have a tight band around their chest when they are fearful or stressed.
 Tight chest and rib cage muscles cause this “tight band” feeling.

-Persistently elevated stress (stress-response hyperstimulation), such as that caused by overly apprehensive behavior, can cause these types of feelings to persist even though you may not feel anxious or stressed at the time.
+Chronic stress (stress-response hyperstimulation), such as that caused by overly apprehensive behavior, can cause these types of feelings to persist even though you may not feel anxious or stressed at the time.

 3. When some people are stressed and anxious, they tend to hold or quiet their breathing until the stress or reason for their anxiousness has passed.
 Holding or quieting your breath can cause the feeling of being out of breath.

 While these types of breathing symptoms can be uncomfortable, they aren’t harmful.
 Since breathing is an automatic bodily function, you don’t have to worry about not breathing.
 Yes, it might feel as if you are out of breath or that you can’t catch your breath, but you’ll always get enough oxygen to breathe.
 Even if you hold your breath until you pass out, your body will take control over of your breathing until you revive.

 How to get rid of the feeling out of breath anxiety symptoms?